PySimpleGUI/PySimpleGUI/docs/index.md

 * [Bryan Oakley](https://stackoverflow.com/users/7432/bryan-oakley) for the code that enables the `grab_anywhere` feature.
 * [Otherion](https://github.com/Otherion) for help with Tables, being a sounding board for new features, naming functions, ..., all around great help
 * [agjunyent](https://github.com/agjunyent) figured out how to properly make tabs and wrote prototype code that demonstrated how to do it
-* [jfongattw](https://github.com/jfongattw) huge suggestion... dictionaries. turned out to be one of the most critical constructs in PySimpleGUI
+* [jfongattw](https://github.com/jfongattw) huge suggestion... dictionaries. turned out to be
+* one of the most critical constructs in PySimpleGUI
+* [venim](https://github.com/venim) code to doing Alt-Selections in menus, updating Combobox using index, request to disable windows (a really good idea), checkbox and tab submits on change, returning keys for elements that have change_submits set, ...

 ## How Do I